Bebby555/alx-pre_course/README.md

-My first readme has chamged
+My first readme has changed